abdullahzt/shop-it/README.md

 # Shop It

 Basic E-commerce website built using react and redux.
+Firebase Rest API used for backend.